atrick/atrick.github.io/proposal/voidpointer.md

 `UnsafePointer` types will need to take action.
 The developer needs to determine whether type punning is necessary.
 If so, they must migrate to the `UnsafeBytePointer` API.
-Otherwise, they can work around the new restriction by using a `toPointee`, or `mutating` label.
+Otherwise, they can work around the new restriction by using a `to`, or `mutating` label.

-Disallowing inferred `UnsafePointer` direct conversion requires some standard library code to use an explicit `toPointee` label for unsafe conversions that may violate strict aliasing.
+Disallowing inferred `UnsafePointer` direct conversion requires some standard library code to use an explicit `to` label for unsafe conversions that may violate strict aliasing.

 All occurrences of `Unsafe[Mutable]Pointer<Void>` in the standard